Menu

 4. Food and Drink

 Now don’t get me wrong, there’s some seriously tasty food back in the States.
 Barbecue, brisket, tex mex and fresh sweet corn, oh my.
-It’s hard to find dupes here.
+It’s hard to find dupes for those here.

 But the variety of food in the US doesn’t quite match what you find here.
 Local seafood and produce are amazing.
 England’s dedication to quality standards for everything from apples to chicken is the key.
 Eggs are really tasty here.
 Pub food can be amazingly good.
 Have you tried a proper Sunday roast dinner (er lunch)?
 You’re in for a treat!

-I’ve never been in a pub outside the UK with half the charisma, charm and pub-bi-ness of the real deal.
+I’ve never been in a pub outside the UK with half the charisma, charm and pub-ness of the real deal.
 Pubs are one of the genuine charms of English life.

 If you’re a vegan or vegetarian, you’ll be catered to.
 Marks and Spencers food hall has really delicious fresh food to buy and take home to heat and eat.
 They don’t really do frozen dinners here, it’s usually prepared fresh.